collapsed-stacks/startups/questions/5431/our-crossroad-finding-an-angel-investor-and-provide-a-free-tier-service-or-comm.md

 - posted by: [Denis de Bernardy](https://stackexchange.com/users/182468/denis-de-bernardy) on 2015-06-02
 - score: 2

-<p>Investors are usually happier if you're putting their money to work.
+Investors are usually happier if you're putting their money to work.
 That means spending it to achieve the desired outcome faster.
-Day to day, they're rarely all over your back <em>unless you're under-performing</em> -- in particular by not spending fast enough for their taste.</p>
+Day to day, they're rarely all over your back *unless you're under-performing* -- in particular by not spending fast enough for their taste.

-<p>As for bootstrapping your business, it is feasible as a rule but it requires a proper plan... which you do not seem to have based on your question.
+As for bootstrapping your business, it is feasible as a rule but it requires a proper plan... which you do not seem to have based on your question.
 Make up your mind on whether you're a premium or a freemium service based on the market feedback you have, and spec out the resources you'll need to execute.
-You'll then know whether investors are needed, why, and when.</p>
+You'll then know whether investors are needed, why, and when.